 This week we are shifting our focus in Jewish Studies to various resistance attempts that were made by both Jews and gentiles during the Holocaust.
 Students will be watching, analyzing, and discussing the film, Escape from Sobibor.
 This film depicts the largest escape from an extermination camp during the Holocaust.

 Please read the corresponding questions prior to watching the film.
 Students will be asked to jot down notes as they watch.
 By taking notes, students will be able to more accurately recall details as they answer the critical analysis questions.

 Please click the link below to access the Escape from Sobibor Questions:

 Please skip the scene at 45:40.
 This scene contains graphic content and will be skipped in class as well.

-This week we learned about the horrific narrative of the MS St. Louis.
+This week we will be discussing the horrific narrative of the MS St. Louis.
 We watched an incredible documentary that provided our class with testimonies from historians and survivors who experienced this infamous event firsthand.
-Students are being asked to read and respond to the article attached below.
-Due to exams, this assignment will be completed in class (not for homework).
+Students will read and analyze a document that discusses specific policies in Canada that were enacted to keep the Jewish people out.

 Passengers aboard the St. Louis, seeking refugee from Nazi-occupied Europe, wait to find out if they will be allowed entry into Cuba in June 1939.

 Our Middle School students are quite excited to celebrate Chanukah!
 Throughout the week, students will be participating in a variety of Chanukah activities.
 Our class will also participate in a dreidel spinning competition!
 Who will be crowned dreidel champion in each class?